BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Overview

-\point{Algorithms for client data collection (Figures~\ref{fig:client-alg},~\ref{fig:local-alg})} For privatization of client data, the records are no longer treated as a single entity, but rather in a two-stage process: first privatizing the query, then privatizing the URL.
-This choice is intended to benefit utility as the number of queries is significantly larger than the number of URLs associated with any query, and hence allocating a larger portion of the privacy budget to the query-reporting stage is a prudent choice.

-The process of local privatization of each client's value (Figure~~\ref{fig:local-alg}) follows the strategy of the Exponential mechanism introduced by~\cite{mcsherry2007mechanism}.
-The privatization algorithm reports the true value with a certain bounded probability, and otherwise, randomizes the answer uniformly among all the other feasible values.
+Here, records are no longer treated as a single entity, but rather in a two-stage process: first privatizing the query, then privatizing the URL.
+This helps optimize utility in the setting where the number of queries is significantly larger than the number of URLs associated with each query.
+Privatization as achieved by following a generalization of the randomized response mechanism introduced by~\cite{warner1965randomized}, and utilizes the head list obtained from the opt-in group in order to perform the privatization locally by each client.
+At its core, the privatization is achieved by reporting the true record with a certain bounded probability, and otherwise, randomizing the report among all the other records in the head list.

 The fact that the head list (approximating the set of the most frequent records) is available to each client plays a crucial role in improving the utility of the data produced by this privatization algorithm compared to the previously known algorithms operating in the local privacy model.
-Knowledge of the head list allows dedicating the entire privacy budget to report the true value, rather than having to allocate some of it for estimating an analogue of the head list, as done in~\cite{fanti2016building, qin2016heavy}.
-Another distinction from the Exponential mechanism designed to improve utility is utilization of $\delta$.
+This allows use of the entire privacy budget to report the true value, rather than having to allocate some of it for estimating an analogue of the head list, as done in~\cite{fanti2016building, qin2016heavy}.
+Another distinction from the standard randomized response mechanism is our utilization of $\delta$.

-The choices of $m_C$ and $f_C$ are not related to privacy constraints, and can be made by \tool's developer to optimize utility goals, as will be discussed in Section~\ref{sec:parameter-choices}.
+Note that the choices of $m_C$ and $f_C$ are not related to privacy constraints, and can be chosen by \tool's developer to optimize utility goals, as will be discussed in Section~\ref{sec:parameter-choices}.

-The local nature of the privatization algorithm, i.e., the use of a randomization procedure that can report any record with some probability, induces a predictable bias to the distribution of reported records.
-The removal of this bias, which we refer to as \emph{denoising} (discussed further in Section~\ref{sec:client-technical-overview}), results in the proper probability estimates $\hat{p}_C$ (Figure~\ref{fig:client-alg}).
-These probability estimates along with the variance estimates are then passed to the \textsc{BlendProbabilities} part of \tool.
+The local nature of the reporting, using a randomization procedure that can report any record with some probability, induces a predictable bias to the distribution of reported records.
+To account for this, a denoising procedure must be performed in order to compute proper estimates.